CLEPyLadies/pyladies-official/content/pages/resources.md

 [Test-Driven Web Development with Python](https://www.obeythetestinggoat.com/book/part1.harry.html)

+[StudyTonight](https://www.studytonight.com/python/) -  This website categorizes tutorials by difficulty so that you can either start with the basics or with a particular topic.

+[Full Stack Python](https://www.fullstackpython.com/) - An in-depth tutorial on building Python web applications and deploying them online.

 ### Videos

 The [Cleveland PyLadies YouTube channel](https://www.youtube.com/channel/UCrX6AAcxXO_-8gitJWdjkuw?view_as=subscriber) has archives of past livestreams, playlists of recommended tutorials, and links to other helpful YouTube resources.
 Check out the channels we follow for more learning resources, as well!